vlandham/captain_z/out/captain_z.md

 Orion and Nova were both reading by lamp light.
 When they saw Captain Z in the doorway they both sprang up to give her a hug.

 Little Lucy had fallen asleep on the floor.
 With all the commotion she woke up, but stayed on the rug rubbing her eyes.
-She was five now, but had joined the school a year ago after being rescued by Dr. Star.
+She was five now and had joined the school a year ago after being rescued by Dr. Star.

-Because she was so young when Captain Z had visited last, Lucy didn't recognize her, and she didn't trust anyone she didn't recognize.
+Because she was so young when Captain Z had visited last, Lucy didn't recognize the pirate, and she didn't trust anyone she didn't know.

 Nova and Orion wanted to hear stories of Captain Z's latest pirate adventures.
-So she told them of her run-ins with Captain Spears and the hunt for treasure on Castle Island.
+So Sophia told them of her run-ins with Captain Spears and the hunt for treasure on Castle Island.
 She skipped over talking about the feathers and the falling from the cliffs for now.
 She wanted to talk to Dr. Star about that first.

 Soon, Lucy was in Captain Z's lap listening with rapt attention.
 Just like that, Sophia and Lucy became fast friends again.
 Like Sophia, Lucy had a bit of a wild streak and a love for excitement and danger.

 As Sophia finished talking, Lucy was so tired that she was carried off to bed by Dr. Star.
 Captain Z got a few more hugs from the other two children.
-Then, Nova put her arm around her younger brother Orion and the two walked back to their room to collapse into their soft beds under warm blankets.
+Then, Nova put her arm around her younger brother Orion and the two walked back to their room to collapse into their soft beds, under warm blankets.

 But the night was still early for Dr. Star and Captain Z.